What is Liberty Institute?

 What is Liberty Institutes success rate?

 Liberty Institute has the highest win rate of any legal organization in the United States.
 We have an unprecedented track record of protecting and defending religious liberty in America.
 We have participated in – and have won – numerous cases before the United States Supreme Court, Federal Courts of Appeals, Federal District Courts and various state courts.
-We are also humbled and grateful to say that we have never lost a case to the Freedom From Religion Foundation or Americans United for Separation of Church and State.

 What is “Don’t Tear Me Down”?